ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

 But there's **another** problem!
-The effect is never going to run when the counter is created because you're not inside a tracking context. 😩 Alright...how about we move the effects to where you read and write the value inside of a tracking context like the template effect:
+The effect is never going to run when the counter is created because you're not inside a tracking context. 😩

+Alright...how about we move the effects to where you read and write the value, inside of a tracking context like the template effect:

 ```ts:counter.svelte.ts {7-12,17}
 export class Counter {